 - Send all graduate transcripts directly from graduate institution(s) to CAS.

 - Completed application form for the University of Michigan’s J.D. program.
-For advice about how to answer particular questions on our application, you may find it useful to check out our pdf application and our annotated screenshots of the LSAC FlexApp.
+For advice about how to answer particular questions on our application, you may find it useful to check out our annotated screenshots of the LSAC FlexApp.

 - Application fee or fee waiver